-Misconception #1: Language is a precise indicator of cultural orientation
+Misconception #1: Language Is a Precise Indicator of Cultural Orientation

 Multiculturalism is commonly identified with multilingualism.
 It is entirely intuitive to link language and cultural orientation.
 After all, as we acquire linguistic competence, we are at the same time being socialized into cultural competence, a process we call language socialization (Ochs & Schieffelin, 1984; Schieffelin & Ochs, 1986).
 Language is the most important semiotic tool for representing, transmitting, and creating social order and cultural world views.
-Furthermore, in linguistically heterogeneous communities, choice of a particular language is often intimately tied to a desire on the part of interlocutors to instantiate for that particular interactional moment a set of sociocultural relationships, institutions, activities, topics, concepts, ideologies, expectations, and values (Blom & Gumperz 1972; Gal, 1987; Hill and Hill, 1986; Kroskrity, 1993; Macpherson, 1991).
-In these cases, code-switching is an analog of culture-switching.
+Furthermore, in linguistically heterogeneous communities, choice of a particular language is often intimately tied to a desire on the part of interlocutors to instantiate for that particular interactional moment a set of sociocultural relationships, institutions, activities, topics, concepts, ideologies, expectations, and values (Blom & Gumperz, 1972; Gal, 1987; Hill & Hill, 1986; Kroskrity, 1993; Macpherson, 1991).
+In these cases, code-switching is an analog of cultureswitching.
 In other cases, however, cultural orientation may not correspond to code orientation.
 As will be demonstrated in the present study, multiculturalism may in fact pervade the use of what appears as a single code.
-In the Samoan-American community, for example, one may use English in a distinctly Samoan manner or may use Samoan in a manner appropriate to mainstream American interactions.
+In the Samoan American community, for example, one may use English in a distinctly Samoan manner or may use Samoan in a manner appropriate to mainstream American interactions.
 Although language is an important symbol and tool of culture, the researcher cannot count on language as a privileged key to how cultures interface in the literacy activities of a person or of a community.
-We need to revise currently dominant notions of language as code and see it instead as a set of practices, including specific ways of speaking and of interpreting the world (words included) as well as a means of interacting with human, symbolic, and material resources available in the environment (Goodwin & Duranti, 1992; Hanks, 1990; Hymes, 1974).
+We need to revise currently dominant notions of language as code and see it instead as a set of practices, including specific ways of speaking and of interpreting the world (words included), as well as a means of interacting with human, symbolic, and material resources available in the environment (Goodwin & Duranti, 1992; Hanks, 1990; Hymes, 1974).

-Misconception # 2: Members of Multicultural Communities Are in One Culture at a Time

-A second misleading tendency in analyzing multiculturalism is the assumption that members of multicultural communities shift from one cultural orientation to another in the course of conducting their daily social lives.
+Misconception #2: Members of Multicultural Communities Are in One Culture at a Time another in the course of conducting their daily social lives.
 As noted earlier, in this view, just as one switches between codes, so one switches between systems of social values, beliefs, emotions, practices, identities, and institutions.
 Although it may be useful to treat cultures as coherent and separate and although in some cases members of multicultural communities do draw boundaries between what they consider traditional and what they consider new, more typically cultural threads from diverse sources are interwoven into a single interactional fabric.
-In the Samoan

-American community, members tend not to abruptly culture-switch as they move from one activity to the next or one setting to the next; rather, they blend cultural orientations in the course of carrying out a single activity, including the activities of reading and writing Samoan and English.
+In the Samoan American community, members tend not to abruptly culture-switch as they move from one activity to the next or one setting to the next; rather, they blend cultural orientations in the course of carrying out a single activity, including the activities of reading and writing Samoan and English.